90th Annual Christmas Fair

 Cull through your boxes of ornaments and decorations and drop off those you don’t need anymore.
 While you’re there, check out the beauties from Christmas Past.

 Decorating wreaths is a labor of love for several of the gardeners and flower designers in the church.
 Donations of holly, other decorative greenery and natural embellishments like pods and unusual cones are needed.
 Come help on Wednesday or Friday morning prior to the FAIR to make these swags and decorate these wreaths.

 There’s never enough chocolate!!
 Your help is needed to make fudge at home.
 All kinds of sweet confection designs are welcome.
-Kathy and Robin have easy recipes available.
-Give them a call.

 As a tradition, the men of the Church have provided a Swedish log and coffee in the morning and a delicious lunch consisting of hot dogs, hamburgers, homemade clam chowder and apple crisp.
-Please contact Neil if you are willing to help.
+Please contact church if you are willing to help.

 Donate a service to the FAIR or come the day of the FAIR to bid on the services being offered.
 Some suggestions are: Make a dinner, babysitting, pet sitting, computer lessons, homemade bread, household chores, boat cruise, weekend at vacation home, musical services, tutoring services or a special creation of your own.
-Be imaginative!!
+Be imaginative!

 Clean out your closets and leave your “curiosities”: Kitchenware, knickknacks, curtains and materials, candles, pictures or any curious whatever you may find!!!